Momchil Yordanov

-Momchil Hristov Yordanov (Bulgarian: Момчил Йорданов; born 28 February 2007) is a Bulgarian born British Virgin Islands professional footballer who plays as a defender for Gulf United and represents British Virgin Islands on international level.
+Momchil Hristov Yordanov (Bulgarian: Момчил Йорданов; born 28 February 2007) is a professional footballer who plays as a defender for Akademik Svishtov.
+Born in Bulgaria, he represents the British Virgin Islands on international level.

 Career

 Born in Bulgaria, Yordanov spent his youth in the United Kingdom and Bulgaria with his parents.
 He was part of Fratria academy for the 21/22 season, before moving to Brooke House College Football Academy during the 22/23 season.
 He then moved onto Academia and Football Beechwood School for the 23/24 season.
 In July 2024 he returned to Fratria, before returning in England and joining the National League South team Eastbourne Borough in October 2024.
+In August 2025 he signed contract with Emirati club Gulf United.

 International career

 Yordanov holds dual citizenship making him available for both Bulgaria and British Virgin Islands.